Each year LSMOC and The London To Brighton Mini Run try to raise much needed money for charity

 Once again we have the pleasure of naming our chosen charities as

-Half of this money was used to sponsor our very own L2B horse, Scoop!
+One half of this money was used to sponsor our very own L2B horse, Scoop!

-Every penny received by these small organisations helps make a difference to peoples lives
+Every penny received by these small organisations helps make a difference to people's lives

 About Our Charities